frencojobs/derry/README.md

 # Derry

-Derry is a script manager for dart.
+Derry is a script manager for Dart.

 ## Overview

 Derry helps you define shortcut scripts, and save you from having to type very long and forgettable long lines of scripts, again and again.

-Instead of running this everytime,
+Instead of running this every time,

 ```bash
 pub run build_runner build --delete-conflicting-outputs